 Welcome to the Dance Track Family!

 Owner/Director Kelly Russell -Kerr started dancing at the age of 2 at her mothers dance studio "Russell School of Baton and Dance" in Malden Mass.
 Kelly was also a competitive gymnast.
-She studying Ballet at the E. Virginia Williams school of Dance and Boston Ballet School performing in the Nutcracker for eight years.
+She studied Ballet at the E. Virginia Williams school of Dance and at The Boston Ballet School performing in the Nutcracker for eight years.
 She trained at the Sherry Golds Dance Unlimited and Rhee & Rennie Gold and became a Gold Dance Company Member.
-Started teaching at the E. Virginia Williams School of dance and was also the Director /teacher for Creative Arts for Kids in Reading.
+She started teaching at the E. Virginia Williams School of dance and was also the Director/Teacher for Creative Arts for Kids in Reading.
 Taking a short break from teaching to pursue a professional career Kelly received the Joe Tremane scholarship to dance at their studio in LA.
-Moved to N.Y.C and became dancer for the Singer Mark Anthony & Crissy Ieiss.
-Performed in Dinner Theater in Chicago Illinois in the Marriot Lincolnshire's production of "Funny Girl" and also "Singing in the Rain" at Druary Lane Theater.
-Performed at Walt Disney's Worlds Pleasure Island as a dancer for six years and Competed on the Television show Star Search.
+Moved to N.Y.C and became a dancer for the Singer Mark Anthony & Crissy Ieiss.
+She also Performed in Dinner Theater in Chicago Illinois in the Marriot Lincolnshire's production of "Funny Girl" and also performed in "Singing in the Rain" at Druary Lane Theater.
+Performed at Walt Disney's Worlds Pleasure Island as a dancer for six years and competed on the Television show Star Search.
 Kelly is a certified member of The Dance Teachers Club of Boston, Dance Masters of America & Actors Equity.
 Dance Track Studio is a member of the Melrose & Wakefield/Lynnfield Chamber of Commerce.
 I am so proud of our Dance Track dancers accomplishments over the years dancing at such venues as Walt Disney World, Radio City Music Hall, Boston Garden, Fenway Park, Canobie Lake Park, Topsfield Fair and more.